World Hunger Statistics

 According to the United Nations, most hunger occurs in regions of the world that are poverty stricken and are ravaged by conflict or war.
 Chronic hunger is a complex issue that has many moving parts, including a region’s social norms, culture, and a variety of political and societal factors.

 489 million undernourished adults and 122 million children suffer from hunger in countries that are affected by conflict.
-They lack food security or steady access to food because of lack of infrastructure, conflict, weather, and natural disasters.
+They lack food security and nutrition or steady access to food because of lack of infrastructure, conflict, weather, and natural disasters.

 In countries affected by conflict, adults and children alike are less likely to have access to clean water and safe sanitation, making disease much more rampant.
 One newborn child dies every minute from lack of clean drinking water.

 785 million people don’t have access to clean drinking water.
 Safe drinking water, and access to safe sanitation practices, including soap and water, are more available to rich people who live in urban areas.